Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ### Default Configuration
 Note: the default settings will take a $10 action every 12 hours on BTCUSD.
 If Bitcoin sustains a bear market for a full year, this would amount to spending $20/day = $140/week = $7,300/year on Bitcoin (always accumulating).
 If the price fluctuates enough to cross the profitability threshold (default 15% APY), it may sell upward and sustain itself with a floating balance for a while.

-The defaults can be overridden with envronmental variables (or update in the run.*.config.js files with pm2):
+The defaults can be overridden with environmental variables (or update in the run.*.config.js files with pm2):
 ```
 export CPBB_APY=15 # 15% APY (sell above this gain)
 export CPBB_VOL=10 # take $10 actions at configured frequency